 Snape Residencies provide time and space for creators at all stages of their careers; a supportive environment to create, be curious, and try out new ideas.
-Open Sessions offer a unique chance to go behind-the-scenes and experience work-in-progress created during the Residency.
+Open Sessions offer a unique chance to go behind the scenes and experience work-in-progress created during the Residency.

 We are so grateful to our supporters, without whom none of our work would be possible.
 Visit Support Us to find out how you can help.